HewlettPackard/oneview-redfish-toolkit/README.md

 $ ./run.sh    # to launch the service
 ```

-## Redfish API Implementation

-A status of the Redfish standard covered by the implemented service is available at [Wiki section](https://github.com/HewlettPackard/oneview-redfish-toolkit/wiki/Redfish-Implementation-Status).

 ## SDK Documentation

 The latest version of the SDK documentation can be found in the [SDK Documentation section](https://hewlettpackard.github.io/oneview-redfish-toolkit/index.html).